Sanketkgboy/movie_search_react_app/README.md

 4. Remove movies from watchlist and add further to watched section.
 5. Remove from watched section and also can push back to watchlist.

-## Available Scripts
-In the project directory, you can run:

-### `npm start`
-Runs the app in the development mode
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.